rpicatoste/carnd-term1-project5-vehicle-detection-and-current/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 To provide more flexibility and the possibility to fit to more complex data, I used the non-linear SVM (the SVC).
 The parameters are basic ones recommended, and they worked fine just like that.
-The accuracy achieved is above 99%, a 99.34% with the last parameters and the full images dataset.
+The accuracy achieved is above 99%.

 To assure that the training set is the expected, the module will also print a random set of car and not-car before training, as shown below: